Best Skincare Scanner App in 2026: 6 Apps Tested

 - INCIDecoder is free (web + app)

-- HadaBuddy free tier includes unlimited scans, ingredient analysis, and personalized 7-day routines; the AI Skin Advisor and routine sharing are Pro ($3.99/mo or $29.99/year)
+- HadaBuddy free tier includes unlimited scans, ingredient analysis, and personalized 7-day routines; the AI Skin Advisor and AI-augmented conflict detection are Pro ($3.99/mo or $29.99/year)

 Is there one I should start with?